Parkland survivor David Hogg launches his own company in a ‘pillow fight’ against Mike Lindell

 “We’re not like Mike,” he said.
 “We don’t need an actual private jet like he has.”

-Lindell, who has become one of the most recognizable of Trump’s fervent followers, was banned from Twitter and had his product dropped by Kohl’s, Bed Bath & Beyond, Wayfair and other retailers.
+Lindell, who has become one of the most recognizable of former president Donald Trump’s fervent followers, was banned from Twitter and had his product dropped by Kohl’s, Bed Bath & Beyond, Wayfair and other retailers.
 He now faces a potential lawsuit from Dominion Voting Systems, whose lawyers have accused him of making “false and conspiratorial” claims.

-Lindell was unbothered by the threat of competition with his multimillion-dollar business.
+Lindell was unbothered by the threat of competition for his multimillion-dollar business.

 “Good for David Hogg trying to make a pillow,” Lindell said in a phone call Tuesday.
 “As long as he doesn’t infringe on people’s patents, good for him.”